artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 desktop breakpoint from the server render.

 We really wanted to not maintain our own list of user agents.
-Alas, we found that none of the existing user agent detection libraries surfaced all the information we needed.
+Alas, we found that none of the existing user agent detection libraries surfaced all the information we needed in a single resource.
 We needed to know the minimum width for a browser on a given device, and if it was resizable, and to what dimensions it was resizable.
 If any existing libraries _did_ have this data, they didn't provide it to us easily.